sivalabs/sivalabs-hugo/content/posts/2023/2023-11-25-go-for-java-spring-boot-developers.md

 Hello World!
 ```

-You can also build the application and use the binary to run the application as follows:
+You can also build the application to generate your OS-specific binary and use the binary to run the application as follows:

 ```shell
 $ go build